-Although every family is unique in their adoption, there are steps to the process, and they often go something like this:
+Although every family is unique in their adoption, there are steps to the process.
+In a nut shell, they often go something like this:

 Step One: Deciding to Adopt